EPIP PhD Workshop 2019 on

 The Legal and Economic Analysis of Patent Litigation

-The EPIP PhD Workshop 2019, for which we anticipate kind support by the USPTO, is organized by Prof. Christian Helmers.
+The EPIP PhD Workshop 2019 is organized by Prof. Christian Helmers (Santa Clara University) and is sponsored by the U.S. Patents & Trademarks Office.
 The workshop introduces students to the legal and economic analysis of patent litigation.
 The workshop offers an overview of the patent litigation process and the legal institutions that govern the process.
 It discusses the design of patent litigation systems in general and offers an overview of some of the most important patent litigation systems in the world including the U.S. and various European jurisdictions.
 It then introduces students to the economic modeling of the litigation process.
 The workshop also discusses access to data on patent litigation in different jurisdictions around the world and explains how to construct data for quantitative, empirical analysis.
 The final part of the course discusses the main empirical challenges in the analysis of patent litigation and reviews the relevant existing literature.
 The workshop also briefly discusses the relevance of patent litigation from a policy perspective and covers related topics such as non-practicing entities (NPEs) and standard essential patents (SEPs).

 • 9:00-10:00 • Patent litigation: institutions, processes, and procedures (Brian Love)